stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 [AlphaFold][url_af] is an artificial intelligence (AI) system developed by [Google DeepMind][url_deepmind] for predicting protein structures.
-Using deep learning, Alphafold's accuracy matches that of traditional experimental techniques at a fraction of the cost and in less time.
+Using deep learning, AlphaFold's accuracy matches that of traditional experimental techniques at a fraction of the cost and in less time.
 This document provides guidelines for installing and running AlphaFold in user space on Sherlock.